jharwell/sierra/docs/src/description.rst

-1. Generating simulation inputs for experiments simulations to investigate some variable(s) of interest across some range(s) for arbitrary swarm sizes, robot controllers, and scenarios (exact capabalitities depend on the controller+support code you have written).
+1. Generating simulation inputs for experiments simulations to investigate some variable(s) of interest across some range(s) for arbitrary swarm sizes, robot controllers, and scenarios (exact capabilities depend on the controller+support code you have written).

 2. Running all simulations in parallel.
 Supports multiple HPC environments such